-SUNY Cortland offers and supports individual or group counseling for all members of the College community whose alcohol consumption impairs their academic and/or job performance, creates significant interpersonal conflict, or contributes to damaging school or private property.
-The College's students receive services through student affairs programs and the faculty/staff are served through employee assistance programs.
+SUNY Cortland offers and supports individual or group counseling for all members of the university community whose alcohol consumption impairs their academic and/or job performance, creates significant interpersonal conflict, or contributes to damaging school or private property.
+SUNY Cortland students receive services through student affairs programs as well as referrals to off-campus services and the faculty/staff are served through employee assistance programs (https://www2.cortland.edu/offices/eap/) (EAP).